 In most of the U.S., yes, you can.
 But it does depend on the state in which the underage sex occurred.
 A few states have laws that allow a defendant to argue a reasonable mistake of the victim’s age as a defense.
 Some, however, allow the defense only in limited circumstances.

 This article discusses the defense of mistake of the victim’s age in general.
-For more information about statutory rape, see Statutory Rape Laws, Charges, and Penalties.
+For more information about statutory rape, see our article on Statutory Rape.

 “I swear I thought she was 18!”
 This is a claim that a lot of statutory rape defendants make.
 Some may even be telling the truth.
 But, does it even matter?
 Not in most states.